Purpose and scope

 We may collect personal data from third parties.
 In particular:

 - We collect personal data from third parties such as public or private registers and databases.
-This includes information to help us check your identity, if applicable, information about your spouse and family, and information relating to your transactions;
+This includes information to help us check your identity, if applicable, information about your spouse and family, and information relating to your transactions (including the beneficiary of the payment);;

 - Occasionally we will use publicly available information about you from publicly available sources (e.g. media, online registers and directories) and websites for enhanced due diligence checks, security searches and other purposes related to Client due diligence processes;